JiaweiXue/JiaweiXue.github.io/index.md

 - **2h, 36min** (2017 U-Run Tsinghua University Campus Half-marathon, Beijing, Apr.
 2017)

 ## Mobility History
 * I visualize my mobility map as of June 2022.
 I enjoy visiting new places, which is modeled as a Bayesian procedure.
-We update our belief on a place based on real-time trip observations and historical prior envisions that come from books, news, videos, friends, papers, etc.
+I update our belief on a place based on real-time trip observations and historical prior envisions that come from books, news, videos, friends, papers, etc.
 * I define the optimal place to live from three perspectives
   - infrastructure accessibility (e.g., not far from airports)
   - human community development (e.g., high life expectancy)